Bhuvanashri2364-KB/sales-performance-analysis/README.md

 * Engineered features such as profit margin and time-based attributes
 * Conducted exploratory data analysis to identify trends and anomalies
 * Built calculated measures in Power BI using DAX
-* Designed an interactive dashboard with filters and drill-down capability
+* Designed an interactive Power BI dashboard with dynamic filters and drill-down capabilities

 ---